-Miley Cyrus' "Slide Away" Vs. "Malibu" Lyrics Will Break Your Heart
+Miley Cyrus' "Slide Away" Lyrics Compared To "Malibu"s Will Break Your Heart

 Miley Cyrus and Liam Hemsworth just got married in December, so you could imagine how upset fans were to hear the news that came on Aug.
 10 that the couple was already separating after only eight months of marriage.
 According to reports, the couple had been struggling to make it work for months.
 Knowing this bit of info may help fans understand why Cyrus is releasing music so soon after the breakup, especially when it seems that Cyrus' "Slide Away" may be about her new ex.
 "Slide Away" isn't Cyrus' first song about Hemsworth, though.
 Remember 2017's "Malibu?"
 If you look at Miley Cyrus' "Slide Away" vs. "Malibu" lyrics, you'll see that the two songs have totally different messages.
 One is about the beginning of a beautiful relationship, while the other is about the end of one.

 As you probably already know, Cyrus and Hemsworth's first public breakup was in 2013, which was made really clear with the release of Cyrus' emotional single "Wrecking Ball."
 Then, the couple got back together sometime in 2016, and then Cyrus released "Malibu," a love song, in 2017.
 Do you see the pattern here?
 Cyrus uses music to express what's going on in her personal life, so I'm taking a wild guess and saying that's what she's doing for "Slide Away," too.

 But like I said, Cyrus released "Malibu" when she and Hemsworth began dating again, so it's no surprise that the lyrics would be different from those in "Slide Away" now that she and Hemsworth have grown apart.

 Just take a look at the first verse of "Malibu":